 Our walk began just after 1 o’clock near Boghall Farm and was a steady incline of about 900 feet over the next nearly-two miles to the summit of Allermuir.
 The first mile was especially muddy and mucky, which wasn’t helped by my sub-par walking gear.
 Still, I was determined to make it so we carried on.

 I had wondered if we would have to cut across to Castlelaw and back down after Allermuir so that I didn’t end up frozen to death in the Pentlands, But as we neared the summit, I decided that I was dry enough and warm enough for us to carry on with the walk as planned.
-That meant that from Allermuir we carried on around Capelaw then began our descent through Phantom’s Cleugh before dropping down to Glencorse Reservoir for the final (paved!) stretch towards the Flotterstone Inn for our traditional Christmas Eve pint.
+That meant that from Allermuir we carried on around Capelaw then began our descent through Phantom’s Cleugh before dropping down to Glencorse Reservoir (in time to see the sunset colouring the water) for the final (paved!) stretch towards the Flotterstone Inn for our traditional Christmas Eve pint.

 By the end of the walk, we had managed just shy of 6 miles in just under 3 hours (which included stops for photos and lunch).
 And according to my Garmin, we had an elevation gain of 1,053 feet with a loss of 1,114 feet.
 Of course, after the offical walk, we still had a mile walk back home to the cottage!
 Which explains why my legs are a bit sore now.
 And which makes me even happier than I decided against that simple 5K run this morning.